 Going to work

-The government have said you can go to work if you can't work from home.
+The government have said you should work from home if you can.

 Being furloughed if you can’t work